Skip to main navigation

 Why It Is Done

-Evoked potential tests may be done to assess neurological problems.
-These tests can also help confirm the diagnosis of certain neurological conditions, such as multiple sclerosis.
+Evoked potentials tests may be done to check problems with nerves.
+These tests can also help confirm the diagnosis of certain nerve conditions, such as multiple sclerosis.
+They are also used to monitor nerves during certain surgeries.

 Results